WallStreetMojo

 If you do manage to have an interview scheduled, it is imperative to be able to strategize and develop an effective approach to handle more complex queries with success.

-Now we might take a look at what you have in your arsenal to counter these queries and whether it would really work.
+We might look at what you have in your arsenal to counter these queries and whether it would work.

 Query:

-One of the possible queries that could be related to commercial banking is your first career choice instead of equity research, and why do you want you to make a switch now.
+One of the possible queries related to commercial banking is your first career choice instead of equity research, and why do you want to make a switch now.
 These questions might sound simple enough, but tackling them the right way could hold the key to making any real headway.

-Response: To be able to tackle the most crucial query about equity research not being your initial choice, you need to work on an original response based on what you really feel about it.
-Interviewers usually have enough experience and industry awareness at their command to be able to see through any superficial responses, which may not be helpful for you.
-You should better admit if you were not aware of equity research as a specialized field or somehow could not make entry due to a lack of necessary credentials or any other reasons.
+Response: To tackle the most crucial query about equity research not being your initial choice, you need to work on an original response based on your feelings.
+Interviewers usually have enough experience and industry awareness at their command to see through any superficial responses, which may not be helpful for you.
+You should admit that you were not aware of equity research as a specialized field or somehow could not make an entry due to a lack of necessary credentials or other reasons.
 It is here that one could learn and truly benefit from the experience of former commercial bankers who have gone ahead to adopt a career in equity research.

 Why you wish to enter equity research now is a separate question from the first one, although closely related.
-So be prepared with a response you really believe in, because if you do not have enough confidence in what you say, another person might scarcely believe you.
+So be prepared with a response you believe in because if you do not have enough confidence in what you say, another person might scarcely believe you.

 Query: